allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 `Allure.Xunit.v3` currently has the following limitations:

+- It does not support the native xUnit.net runner.
+The project must enable the MTP runner.
 - Unlike `Allure.Xunit`, it cannot delegate to or run alongside a second xUnit runner reporter.
 - It cannot be used in the same test process with another integration based on